-Dominic Giroux became Laurentian University’s ninth president in April 2009.
+Dominic Giroux became Laurentian University’s tenth president in April 2009.

 Mr. Giroux is a director on the board of Universities Canada and serves on the association’s Research Committee.

 Prior to his appointment at Laurentian, Mr. Giroux was assistant deputy minister with the Ontario Ministry of Education and the Ministry of Training, Colleges and Universities from 2005 to 2009.
 He began his career in education in Ottawa as a school board trustee at 19 and school board chair at 21.
 He served as chief of staff to the CEO and later CFO of a new district of 45 French-language schools in southern Ontario from 1998 to 2001, and CFO of a school board in eastern Ontario from 2002 to 2005.